 An ombudsperson must be present in person or by electronic conferencing at all meetings of a promotion advisory committee or a tenure advisory committee.
 Ombudspersons must receive adequate advance notice of a committee meeting from the chairperson.

-For post-tenure review meetings and for meetings held between either the department head or supervisor and the tenure, promotion, or review candidate to review the committee's evaluation and recommendation, the candidate or department head or supervisor may request the presence of an ombudsperson.
+For meetings held between either the department head or supervisor and faculty candidate, the candidate, department head or supervisor may request the presence of an ombudsperson.

 The ombudsperson is responsible for ensuring that the rights of the candidate and the university are protected and that due process is followed according to section 400 of the USU Policy Manual.
 The ombudspersons will not judge or assess the candidate, and therefore is not a member of the promotion, tenure, or review committee, or a supervisor of the candidate.